 License No. 1 bar in Boulder

-The Corner Bar, one of their other restaurants, has a people-watching patio that is infamous in the warmer months (photo can be found in the folder I have linked to below).
+The Corner Bar, one of their other restaurants, has a people-watching patio that is popular in the warmer months.

 Visit Marble Distillery and Inn in Carbondale